-In 2008, approximately \$114,000 was spent for capital assets at the Guelph plant, consisting of the addition of a tilt hoist for the lumber line, the construction of a coverall building, the installation of a concrete pad for the mechanics' garage and the purchase of mobile equipment.
+In 2009, approximately \$154,000 was spent for capital assets at the Guelph plant, consisting primarily of a new coverall building for the storage of consumer lumber products and an addition to the mechanical repair shop.

 The plant produces utility poles and consumer lumber and benefits from access to a rail loading and unloading facility within minutes of the plant.